victormuller55/web-victor-muller-portifolio/README.md

 ### Explore:
 Open the index.html file in your web browser to explore the portfolio website.
 Click on the project links to view detailed descriptions and demos.

-## Contribution:
-Contributions and feedback are welcome!
-If you have any suggestions for improvements or find any issues, feel free to open an issue or create a pull request.

 ## Contact:
-If you have any questions or want to get in touch, feel free to contact me via email at your-email@example.com.
+If you have any questions or want to get in touch, feel free to contact me via email at victormuller050@gmail.com.

-## License:
-This project is licensed under the MIT License - see the LICENSE file for details.